celo-org/celo-monorepo/packages/docs/developer-resources/integrations/checklist.md

 ### Addresses

-Addresses are similar to Ethereum addresses.
+Addresses are identical to Ethereum addresses.
 When displaying and asking for user-inputted addresses, consider using and validating address checksums following the [EIP55 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) to detect typos.

 ### QR Codes